 Military service members, veterans and their families.
 Easterseals Michigan accepts Tricare insurance plans.

 An 8-week program to help military or veteran spouses/partners prepare for, cope with or rebound from the challenges of deployment and military life.
 Services offered in Flint, Grand Rapids, Southfield, Center Line and Pontiac.
-New classes begin on soon in Flint.
+New classes begin soon in Grand Rapids.
 Click here to view our flyer and to learn how you can sign up.

 A 10-week parenting skills group for service members, their spouses or partners, and their children from birth to eight years old.
 The program is designed to support and enhance the resilience of military families.
 Participants provide support to each other as they learn skills to navigate the unique challenges they face post-deployment.